In This Article

 Transactions are stored in blocks similar to Bitcoin or Ethereum.
 However, each transaction can hold multiple transactions through a sharding solution called Bundlr.
 This allows the network to scale, processing up to 50,000 transactions per second (TPS).
 This strategy reduces transaction costs while increasing potential throughput.
 By comparison, Solana, often regarded as one of the fastest blockchains, has a maximum transaction speed of 65,000 TPS.
 This makes Arweave one of the fastest blockchains.

-Rather than payments, like Bitcoin, or decentralized finance, like Ethereum, Arweave’s use cases center on decentralized storage networks and needs.
+Rather than crypto payments, Arweave’s use cases center on decentralized storage networks and needs.
 The protocol should remain economically indefinitely due to its incentive system and expected efficiencies in the cost of storage.
 According to Kryder’s Law, storage density doubles, on average, every 13 months, leading to continuing efficiency in storage costs.
 Arweave anticipates a 0.5% annual decrease in storage costs, whereas historically, the rate of cost decrease approaches 40%.
 This formula, with its wide buffers, helps ensure a viable economic model for both miners and users.

 Users save content and data on Arweave using a GUI or CLI interface, with the option of making data public or private (encrypted).
 This data becomes available at a permanent URL on what Arweave calls the Permaweb.
 Data is then duplicated on countless miner nodes worldwide, each of which is incentivized to hold as much data as possible.
 Public data can be queried using Arweave’s GraphGL indexing protocol.